-For the most up-to-date information on courses offered, visit your center’s homepage and click the “View all courses” link.
+For the most up-to-date information on courses offered, visit your center’s homepage and click the courses link(s).
 You should note that not all courses on the list are offered every semester.
 You should also review additional academic information specific to your center, along with Syracuse Abroad Academic Policies.

 Center program undergraduate students must register for a minimum of 12 credits of Syracuse Abroad courses, not counting any Signature Seminar credits.
 See your center-specific section for additional enrollment requirements.
 Typical enrollment in all programs is 15–16 credits.

-Course Add/Drop/Withdraw: After registration, you may change your schedule by adding or dropping courses in consultation with overseas staff.
+Course Add/Drop/Withdraw: After registration, you may change your schedule by adding or dropping courses after consulting with your home college academic adviser.
 Deadlines applicable to each registration action are published in the program academic calendar and/or found in View My Class Schedule in MySlice.
 Courses may not be added after the add deadline.
-Courses – other than required Signature Seminars – may be dropped without financial penalty until the financial deadline and without academic penalty until the drop deadline.
+Courses – other than required Signature Seminars – may be dropped without financial penalty until the drop deadline.
 Courses dropped by this deadline are not recorded on your transcript.
-Courses dropped after the published financial deadline still count in your total billing credits.
+Courses dropped after the published drop deadline still count in your total billing credits.
 After the drop deadline, but before the withdrawal deadline, you may withdraw from a course by petition and will receive a WD on your transcript.

 Syracuse University uses an A–F grading scale on a 0–4.000 cumulative grade point scale.
 Grades for center courses offered by SU are typically posted within two weeks following the end of the program.
 Grades for courses taken at an affiliated local university may not be posted to students’ transcripts for several weeks after the end of the program.
 For country-specific information, see the Academic Information section for your center.